okapigirl/sawyer-sage/enm-context.md

 He drives in harder, using his body weight to keep you pinned and spread while his hips snap relentless.
 No room to move now, no room to push back—just him holding you exactly where he wants you.
 "You're not getting out."
 His eyes lock on yours—feral, wrecked, completely gone.
 "You're staying right here until I'm done."
 His rhythm's breaking now, control shredding.
 "Fuck—I'm close.
 You want me to pull you with me or just let me finish?"
-His hand slides between you, finding your clit—offering, but waiting for your answer before he actually does anything.
+His hand slides between you—offering, but waiting for your answer before he actually does anything.
 "Jesus _fuck_," I gasp when he says _you're staying right here until I'm done_, that hitting harder and deeper than I expected.
 "Just--finish, I'm good, this is--_fuck_," I gasp, sounds becoming more high-pitched on every sharp inhale.
 30 Dec 2025